isovector/percentile-feedback/README.md

 ## Clients

+### Makeshift

+You can roll a makeshift client by just loading the HTML in a widget.
+You can do this on the OS X dashboard.
+Or you can use a tool like Mach Desktop to display a HTML on the desktop.

 ### Google Chrome

 There is an experimental Google Chrome extension that displays your live PR.
 Enable developer mode via the Chrome extensions page.
 Then load the `extension` directory as an unpacked extension.